ALEXSSS/db-merchant/README.md

 # DB MERCHANT

-Thank You that you are looking at my code, below I'll try to describe setup process and how to use this app.
+Thank You that you are looking at my code, below I'll try to describe the setup process and how to use this app.
 ### How to run?

 1) `git clone` project
 2) Make sure that ports `8080` and `5432` are free
-3) Run docker-compose by script
+3) Run `docker-compose` by executing script `./restart.sh`
 ```bash
 cd docker
 ./restart.sh
 ```

-In case that your env doesn't have `maven` installed, then you can try such steps.
+In case that your env doesn't have `maven` installed, then you can try a command below.
 1) run `./restart_from_zip.sh`
-I've place assembled artifact in the jar folder
+I've placed an assembled artifact in the jar folder

 ### How to interact with?

-Visit `http://localhost:8080` you will be automatically redirected to swagger
+Visit `http://localhost:8080` You will be automatically redirected to the swagger

 ![img.png](images/img.png)

-As you can see there are 4 endpoints
+As You can see there are 4 endpoints

 1) `GET /api/signal/{id}` - invokes handler of given signal
-2) (DEBUG) `POST /api/signal` - allows create database persisted configurations
+2) (DEBUG) `POST /api/signal` - creates database persisted configurations
 ```json
 {
   "id": 101,